Q2_K is universally unacceptable for safety. Banned across 18+ models, 10+ families.

 Read report →Optimization synthesis — KV cache tuning, INT8/FP8 quantization, context scaling, and deployment pipeline across 11 reports.

-Read report →Safety synthesis — alignment erosion under quantization, concurrency invariance, and backend template divergence across 4 reports.
+Read report →Safety-pivot synthesis — alignment erosion under quantization, concurrency invariance, and backend template divergence across 4 reports.

 Read report →Key Findings